 - Optimal Levels: 30-50 ng/mL is considered sufficient, but some experts advocate for levels between 50-80 ng/mL for optimal health.

-Who’s at Risk of Deficiency?
+Who’s at Risk for Vitamin D Deficiency?

 - Individuals with limited sun exposure (e.g., northern latitudes, office workers).